MrinmoyKashyap/Stenovia/README.md

 # **Stenovia**

-A lightweight full-stack web application for real-time typing speed tests, user performance tracking, and leaderboard ranking.
+A Full-Stack Web Application for Real-Time Typing Speed Evaluation and Skill Tracking.

 ##  Features